tuteleadan/ProiectSMA/README.md

 # ProiectSMA

-The firebase projecdt does not exist anymore
+The firebase project does not exist anymore